 As a 15+ year resident of Susquehanna County and member of the NEPA CHC family since 2017, Kristen Follert has demonstrated long-term commitment to northeastern Pennsylvania and the Health Center Program.

-Kristen has 20 years of healthcare experience, including a decade of supervisory, quality improvement and operational strategy work – most recently as NEPA CHC’s Chief Operating Officer.
+Kristen has over 20 years of healthcare experience, including a decade of supervisory, quality improvement and operational strategy work.
 Prior to joining us, Kristen served in key roles with ProCare Physical Therapy, Friendship House and Johns Hopkins Hospital.
 Among Kristen’s notable contributions to NEPA CHC are her work operationalizing the health center’s medication-assisted treatment (MAT) program and Care Management service line, as well as strengthening the organization’s Quality Assurance program through collaborations with community and industry partners.

 As an active member of her community, Kristen places a high value on volunteerism.
 She currently volunteers as President of the Parent-Teacher Organization of Lathrop Street Elementary School and as a Girl Scout leader.
 In past years, she has also served as an elected official on the Montrose Area School District Board of Directors and has a history of avid involvement with the community’s many festivals and fundraising events.